Why some women turn to tantric massage

 Their mission is the same: to bring consciousness back into the gesture, and the sacred back into the material.

-They are relearning the world à :
+They are teaching the world again to:

 • feel rather than perform,